maylay/postActiv/README.md

 ## Requirements
 The minimum requirements to run postActiv are the following:

-* PHP: PHP 5 or higher is neccesary.
-We recommend using PHP 7 as all new postActiv code is being designed with that as the target version.
+* PHP: PHP 7 or higher is neccesary after 1.0.5.
+Versions before this require PHP 5.6 or higher.
 * MySQL: You need either a MariaDB or MySQL database available for postActiv to store information in.
 MySQL 5.6 is the recommended version.
 MariaDB also works fine, but has some installation technicalities.